LLouiie/intro_ml_cw1/README.md

 This project implements a small end-to-end pipeline to train and evaluate a Decision Tree classifier on WiFi RSSI datasets.
 It includes data loading utilities, cross-validation, model training, metrics, and multiple visualizations.

-**Note**: This implementation strictly follows the coursework requirements - only using **numpy, matplotlib, and standard Python libraries** (no scipy, scikit-learn, or other external ML libraries).
+**Note**: This implementation strictly follows the coursework requirements, only using **numpy, matplotlib, and standard Python libraries** (no scipy, scikit-learn, or other external ML libraries).

 ### Quick Start